May 21, 2019

 How to Renegotiate Your Dental Practice Lease, Part 2

-By now, you’ve already established your role of landlord or tenant in the lease-renegotiation process thanks to part one of this blog post.
-Now, it’s time to break down the basics of lease renegotation for your dental practice.
+By now, you’ve already established your role as landlord or tenant in the lease-renegotiation process thanks to part one of this blog post.
+Now, it’s time to break down the basics of lease renegotiation for your dental practice.
 Here, we offer a primer to get you started in the right direction.

 Location and patient base

 The lease-renegotiation process is the perfect time to ask yourself if your existing location is right for the future growth of your practice in the next 10 or so years.
 Is the location centralized to your patient base?
 Do your patients come from different parts of town?
 Are the demographics in your area the same as your patient base?
 Is your existing location in a declining or up-and-coming part of town?
 Is your existing building deteriorating because the landlord won’t spend money on making necessary upgrades to meet modern building codes?
 Do you have good visibility from a high-trafficked area?
 Can new patients find your practice?
 Is your practice easily accessible?

 Parking and building improvements

 In addition to assessing whether or not the current state of the building meets your business’s needs, this is also the chance to discuss future capital improvements and make recommendations, including to the lobby, elevator, restrooms, HVAC, landscaping, handicap accessibility, and even the possibility of adding reserved parking spots and additional or covered parking.
 Make sure to get in writing what capital improvements the landlord plans to make, as well as discuss whether or not the landlord plans to sell the building in the coming years.